 Get Plenty of Fluoride

 Try as you might, it’s impossible to prevent all plaque growth on your teeth and braces.
-Plaque development starts within minutes after brushing and it grows especially fast after you eat.
+Plaque development starts within minutes after brushing, and it grows very fast after you eat.

 The best thing you can do to supplement your orthodontic oral hygiene routine is to get plenty of fluoride.
 Fluoride is available in toothpaste and some mouthwashes.
 It’s a natural mineral that strengthens tooth enamel against decay even when there may be some plaque left behind after brushing.